com-lihaoyi/utest/readme.md

 - Much smarter test-output-value truncation, now based on lines-of-output (including wrapping) rather than number-of-characters

+- Line-wrapping of output is now indentation aware: it wraps to the next line with the same indentation, preserving the outline of indentation on the left making it easier to skim

 - How long tests take is now displayed in the standard test output format

 - Hierarchical test summary and failure-summary are now only shown when you have